midi2-dev/MIDI2.0Workbench/README.md

 ### How To Build this Project
 -----------------------
 Use version 16.x of NodeJS.
 Later versions have issues with the C++ plugins.
+On Mac please make sure the Xcode command line tools are installed.

 After you cloned this repository please run: